vectordotdev/vector/docs/highlights/2021-01-31-file-source-checkpointing.md

 pr_numbers: [6178]
 release: "0.12.0"
 hide_on_release_notes: false
-tags: ["domain: sources", "source: file"]
+tags: ["type: enhancement", "domain: sources", "source: file"]
 ---

 The Vector [`file` source][file_source] included an option called `start_at_beginning` that would determine where